Luis Días (composer): Career

 After "Convite" broke up (1978), Días formed another band named "Madora" together with Gustavo Moré, Wellinton Valenzuela, Carlos Fernández, and Luis Ruiz.
 In this new experiment they sought a fusion between jazz and Antillean folklore.
 In "Madora," Luis culminated a full decade worth of reelaborating and restoring root songs of Dominican tradition.
-That year he also participated in the XI World Festival of Youth and Students in La Habana, 1978.
+That year he also participated in the XI World Festival of Youth and Students in Havana, 1978.

 Between 1980 and 1982, Luis Días traveled to New York City, where he focused on teaching workshops about traditional Dominican music at the American Museum of Natural History.
 During this time he was deeply influenced by jazz and punk culture.

 Birth of Dominican Rock

 Although various styles of rock music had been performed in his native country for quite a few years prior, Dias' return to the Dominican Republic in 1982 represents for many observers the authentic birth of Dominican Rock.
 He formed the band Transporte Urbano (Urban Transportation) together with Juan Francisco Ordóñez (guitar), Guy Frómeta (drums), Héctor Santana (bass guitar), José Duluc (percussion) and Bruno Ranson (saxophone).
 A few years later, Hector Santana was replaced with Peter Nova on the bass guitar.

 In Transporte Urbano they would pour a wide variety of their musical influences, from Bachata to heavy metal.